MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/install-and-configure.md

 ## Step 4: Install solution files

-You have two options to consider for installing the template to the environment you prepared for it:
+There are two solution installation options available for you to consider:

-- You can access the template on [AppSource](https://appsource.microsoft.com/home) where selecting the *Get it now* button automatically takes you to an *install window* in the Power Platform admin center.
+- You can select the *Get it now* button on the template's AppSource offer page and it automatically takes you to an *install window* in the Power Platform admin center.
 - You can download either a *managed* or an *unmanaged* version of the solution files and manually import them into your environment according to your organization's requirements.

 > [!TIP]
 >
-> You can log your questions and get support for the Hardware Request & Management template at the [Templates-for-Power-Platform](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.
+> Go to the [Templates-for-Power-Platform](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site to log your questions or issues and get support for the Hardware Request and Management template.

 ### Install from AppSource

 You can easily access and install the Hardware Request and Management template from AppSource, a Microsoft digital storefront.
+Take these steps to go through the AppSource install process:

 1. Go to the [Hardware Request and Management template on AppSource](https://appsource.microsoft.com/product/dynamics-365/powerplatformtemplates.mpa-hardwarerequest-andmanagement-preview?flightCodes=e238631598a84d98974a43115813366d&tab=Overview) and select **Get it now**.
 This takes you to the *Install Hardware Request and Management Template* window in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 :::image type="content" source="media/install/hrm-install-env.png" alt-text="Screenshot of the modal dialog window where you select the environment you set up for the template.":::
 1. Select the developer *environment* that you prepared for the template.
 1. Agree to the *Terms and Privacy Statements* by checking the boxes.
 1. Select **Install** and view the installation status.
-After the installation is complete, the status shows as *Installed*
+After the installation is complete, the status shows as *Installed*.

 More information: [AppSource](https://appsource.microsoft.com/en-US/)

+> [!IMPORTANT]
+> Two solutions are always installed in your environment:
+>
+> - **IT Base**.
+Contains common foundational components that all information technology (IT) solutions use.
+This includes components that enable localization capabilities.
+By sharing this across solutions, common strings can be localized once in the base solution and all dependent solutions get the benefit.
+> - **Hardware Request and Management**.
+Contains all the components needed to enable the implementation of the Hardware Request and Management program within an organization.

 ### Download and manually install solution files

 You also have the option to download *managed* or *unmanaged* solution files and manually install into your prepared environment according to your organization's requirements:

-1. Download the following Managed or Unmanaged solution files:
+1. Download the following Managed *or* Unmanaged solution files:

     - Managed
       - [mpa_ITBase_managed.zip](https://aka.ms/ITBaseManagedSolution)